 Choosing a care home for a family member living with dementia, may be the most important decision you ever make on their behalf.
 Of course if they have the capacity to make the decision, your role might be to support them.
 Either way, the more informed you are the better.
 The choice will have huge … Continue reading Choosing a Care Home

 It’s been several weeks since I attended a valuable and engaging programme for carers of people living with dementia.
-It is a new initiative, and this was the first in a series of pilot courses run by the Royal Surgical Aid Society.
-Since the three-day programme, that took place in a comfortable hotel in Swindon, I … Continue reading New Course for Family Carers of People with Dementia
+It is a new initiative, and this was the first in a series of pilot courses run by the Dementia Carers Count.
+Since the three-day programme, that took place in a comfortable hotel in Swindon, I have … Continue reading New Course for Family Carers of People with Dementia

 The Mental Capacity Act 2005 protects people living with dementia.
 A friend of mine, who works in social care, had mentioned the Act to me in response to some concerns I had about my mother.
 Feeling overwhelmed by all that I didn’t know about caring for someone with dementia, I didn't look further into it … Continue reading Law Protects People with Dementia